-Most commonly, schools have a "visit" section of their website, which provides information on the different campus events.
-Be sure to make it easy to take that "next step" with a CTA button, like Sacred Heart Greenwich does in their Visit section.
+Most commonly, schools have a "visit" section on their website, which provides information on the different campus events.
+Be sure to make it easy to take that "next step" with a CTA button, as Sacred Heart Greenwich does in its Visit section.

 It is also a great idea to link to your open house page directly from your admissions page, as some prospective families will be ready to make that leap immediately.
-For example, The Hun School of Princeton uses an interactive design element to drive traffic to key admissions pages, including their open house page.
+For example, The Hun School of Princeton uses an interactive design element to drive traffic to key admissions pages, including its admission events page.

-Other pages that make sense to include a call-to-action that link directly to open house registration include:
+Other pages that make sense to include a call-to-action that links directly to open house registration include:

-Email marketing is still one of the best ways to reach prospective families — including millennials and baby boomers.
+Email marketing is still one of the best ways to reach prospective families.
 However, your email marketing must be done right to break through the noise.

-- 1 month before the event: It’s time to send a reminder and second invite.
-Maybe this time you get personal and create a Vidyard video with a personal invite from your Director of Admission, or even Head of School!
+1 month before the event: It’s time to send a reminder and a second invite.
+Maybe this time you get personal and create a video with a personal invite from your director of admission, or even head of school!

-- 1 week before: This is the last call, and can utilize any of the strategies used in previous emails.
-Check out this example from Western Reserve Academy, which was created using Finalsite’s eNotify email tool:
+1 week before: This is the last call, and can utilize any of the strategies used in previous emails.

-- 1-2 days after (thank you): This is most likely the most important email you will send all year, as it is your best opportunity to engage prospective families who have visited campus.
+1-2 days after (thank you): This is most likely the most important email you will send all year, as it is your best opportunity to engage prospective families who have visited campus.
 Send any additional content you’d like them to have, say “thanks” for attending, and include 1-2 additional calls-to-action to entice them to engage.
-For example, Lawrence School uses Finalsite's email marketing tool, Messages, to create a follow-up email that includes links to videos about their school and affording the school’s tuition.

 While this may seem like a lot of work for your admissions or marketing team, this can be a set-it-and-forget-it process.

-Social media is an obvious and key component of getting your school’s open house dates in front of prospective families.
-Try one or more of the following best practices for promoting your open house organically on social media:
+Social media is a key component of getting your school’s open house dates in front of prospective families.
+Bishop O'Connell High School created a Reel for its Instagram account to highlight its open house — Try one or more of the following best practices for promoting your event organically on social media:

-- Enlist influencers and evangelists: If you don’t have a large ad budget, enlisting influencers and evangelists from your community to share posts and content about your open houses on their personal profiles is a great way to grow awareness about your school.
-Social media users are much more likely to engage with someone they trust than a brand anyways!
+Enlist influencers and evangelists: If you don’t have a large ad budget, enlisting influencers and evangelists from your community to share posts and content about your open houses on their personal profiles is a great way to grow awareness about your school.
+Social media users are much more likely to engage with someone they trust.

-- Update your Facebook and Twitter banner images: Like your website, your Facebook and Twitter pages also make a first impression — including reviews, comments, and graphics.
+Update your social account images: Like your website, your Facebook, Instagram, and Twitter pages also make a first impression — including reviews, comments, and graphics.
 One graphic we recommend updating throughout the year is your banner image on both your Facebook and Twitter accounts to reflect the time of year, or to promote an upcoming event.
-On Facebook in particular, you can even update the call-to-action button beneath the banner image to link them directly to your open house landing page.
+On Facebook, in particular, you can even update the call-to-action button beneath the banner image to link them directly to your open house landing page.

-- Capitalize on Fear of Missing Out (FOMO): Using branded hashtags, live video, and Instagram stories to engage prospective families who didn’t attend your open house to keep them engaged with your brand.
+Capitalize on fear of missing out (FOMO): Use branded hashtags, live video, and Instagram Reels to engage prospective families who didn’t attend your open house to keep them engaged with your brand.
 You can always send a follow-up email to non-attendees to show them what they missed, or use that content to promote a future open house.

 Create a 30-60 second teaser video that showcases the action and excitement of what an Open House is like and share it across social media, on your website, landing pages, and in your email marketing.
 Incorporate a mix of action shots, lots of happy faces, and squeeze in 1-2 testimonials if time allows.